93won/lightweight_vo/README.md

 ./docker.sh run vio /path/of/dataset/EuRoC/MH_01_easy
 ```

-The container will automatically execute the VIO with the built-in config file and the provided dataset.
+The container will automatically execute the `euroc_stereo` application with the appropriate config file (`euroc_vo.yaml` or `euroc_vio.yaml`) and the provided dataset.

 ## Performance Analysis and Evaluation

-The application automatically performs a comprehensive analysis of the VIO results and outputs detailed statistics to the console and a file (`statistics_vio.txt`) upon completion.
+The application automatically performs a comprehensive analysis of the results and outputs detailed statistics to the console and a file (e.g., `statistics_vio.txt` or `statistics_vo.txt`) upon completion.

 ### 1. Built-in Analysis Features